BioAmelie/ISnorm_lili/README.md

 The function `candidate.norm` requires 3 parameters.
 The parameter `mat` specifies the expression matrix.
 The parameter `spike_candidate` specifies the output from `dbscan.pick`.
 The parameter `ncore` specifies the number of cores used.<br><br>

 The function `candidate.norm` returns a list containing the normalization results for each candidate set.
 The output `candidate_res$sf` is a numeric matrix containing the size factors, with each row representing one cell and each column representing size factors estimated by one candidate set.
 Normalized matrix can be obtained by dividing all the counts of one cell by its size factor.
 The output `candidate_res$inst` is a numeric matrix containing the instability scores, with each row representing one cell and each column representing instability scores estimated by one candidate set.
 Instability score can be used to measure the reliability of each candidate set (see our article for more details).
 The output `candidate_res$spike` is the same as `spike_candidate`.<br><br>
-You can briefly check the instability scores using following commands:
+You can briefly check the reliability of each candidate set using following commands:
 ```{r }
 sapply(candidate_res$spike,length)  ##check the number of genes in each candidate set
 boxplot(candidate_res$inst)  ##draw a boxplot to see the instability score of cells for each candidate set